Keb Cuevas

-Keb Cuevas (/tl/; 蔡克文 (Cài Kèwén); born Kevin San Miguel Cuevas; October 6, 1995) is a Filipino technology entrepreneur, agriculturist and science journalist.
-He is best known as the Chief Agriculturist and co-founder of Tagani, a digital agriculture platform, and for producing science education content on TikTok.
+Keb Cuevas (/tl/; 蔡克文 (Cài Kèwén); born Kevin San Miguel Cuevas; October 6, 1995), or mononymously KEB, is a Filipino technology entrepreneur and singer-songwriter.
+He is best known as the Chief Agriculturist and founder of Agriculturist PH (formerly Tagani), a digital agriculture platform, and for producing science education content on TikTok.
 Cuevas previously worked as a journalist for the Philippine social news website Rappler.

+He produces music under the name "KEB" and performs as a drag artist as "Kym Chua Valencia."

-In 2018, he was named one of U.S. Department of State's Young Southeast Asian Leaders Initiative (YSEALI) fellows for social entrepreneurship and economic development.
+In 2018, he was named one of U.S. Department of State's Young Southeast Asian Leaders Initiative (YSEALI) academic fellows for social entrepreneurship and economic development.
 He also gained public visibility as a contestant on the business reality competition series Project GO.

-He also performs as a drag artist under the persona "Kym Chua Valencia".

 Early life and education

 Keb Cuevas was born as Kevin San Miguel Cuevas on October 6, 1995, in Las Piñas City and is of Chinese-Filipino descent.
 He is the first child of a tricycle driver and a sari-sari store owner and has a younger sister.
 Growing up, Cuevas started working at a very young age, participating in amateur singing contests to help finance his education, and helped run his family's computer shop business until he moved to Los Baños, Laguna for college.
 He completed his elementary education in 2008 at Almanza Elementary School, where he served as associate editor of the school paper.

 Raised Roman Catholic, he finished high school at Saint Anthony School of Las Piñas as the school publication's editor-in-chief.
 He later pursued his initial years of college at Adamson University, both Catholic institutions.
 Over time, the Cuevas family embraced Mahayana Buddhism and he began practicing Wushu, a Chinese martial art.

 He earned a bachelor's degree in agribusiness management at the University of the Philippines Los Baños and became a board-licensed agriculturist.
 During his time at UPLB, he founded Amiga Philippines, a project that taught financial accounting to women farmers in Calauan, Laguna.
 The initiative gained national recognition, becoming part of the Ten Accomplished Youth Organizations (TAYO) Awards of the National Youth Commission in 2016.

 He then pursued advanced studies in economics at Brown University from a scholarship of the U.S. Department of State's Bureau of Cultural and Educational Affairs.
 He also pursued a Professional Science Master's Degree in data science at the Technological Institute of the Philippines Manila.
 In 2023, he was admitted to the Doctor of Philosophy in Data Science program at the University of the Philippines Diliman, further advancing his expertise in data science and its applications.